Introduction to Different Types of Inverters

 4. Modified sinusoidal Pulse Width Modulation (MSPWM)

-(V) According to Number of Output Level
+(V) According to the Number of Output Level

 1. Regular Two-Level Inverter